-Step System prompt Action 24 - Press Return to submit the backup operation.
-Result: The system responds with "Is it okay to send the BACKUP request?".
-IF you want to THEN Begin the backup operation Enter Y and press Return.
+Step System prompt Action 24 Result: it the backup operation. with "Is it okay to send the BACKUP IF you want to THEN Begin the backup operation Enter Y and press Return.
 Result: The software displays the message that the backup operation will begin and which volume the backup operation will use.
 Abort the backup operation Enter N , press Return and then keypad period to exit the Save Screen menu option.